savoga/financial-data-analytics/README.md

 # Financial data analytics

 I've initially done this project for an interview.
-I then wanted to review it and push the analysis further.
+I then reviewed it and pushed the analysis further.

 ## Context